 Ottawa, in particular, as the nation's capital, puts on a really big show every July 1.
 In 2010, Queen Elizabeth II and Prince Philip, the Duke of Edinburgh, attended the celebrations.
 In 2011, Prince William and his new bride, Kate Middleton, made their way to Ottawa for Canada's 144th birthday party.
 In 2017, Canada turned it up a notch to honor its 150th anniversary.

 Canada Day Overview

-Schools, banks, government offices and many other stores and businesses are closed on July 1st (or July 2nd if the 1st falls on a Sunday).
+Schools, banks, government offices, and many other stores and businesses are closed on July 1 (and on July 2 in 2018 since July 1 falls on a Sunday).